 He nodded.
 ‘They’re the dragons,’ he said.

-But the dragons were people, and dragons in his mind took the shape of witches and wizards, waiting in the shadows, waiting to lure him to them, with their mean eyes and ugly faces …
+Father smiled.
+‘Yes, they’re the dragons,’ he agreed, and Regulus could almost see them crawling through the snow outside, breathing fire, waiting for the next meal … But the dragons were people, and dragons in his mind took the shape of witches and wizards, waiting in the shadows, waiting to lure him to them, with their mean eyes and ugly faces –

 ‘The world has grown to hate us, son,’ Father continued, ‘and people are greedy.
-They want everything we have: our name, our knowledge, our bloodlines.
+They want everything we have: our name, our knowledge, our blood.
 And if they can’t have that, well, then we can’t either.
 So to them, we must be diluted.
 We must lose ourselves and become something lesser.
 And if we don’t agree – and we won’t – then we must disappear.
 They want to tear us all down, and they will use any means necessary to do so.’

 ‘Why do they do this?’ he asked in a small voice.
 ‘Why do they hate us so much?’